dockstore/dockstore-documentation/docs/advanced-topics/legacy/legacy-getting-started-with-cwl.rst

 have tested it, and are satisfied that your tool works in Docker, the next step is to create a `CWL tool definition file <https://www.commonwl.org/user_guide/02-1st-example/>`__.
-This YAML (Or JSON) file describes the inputs, outputs, and Docker image dependencies for your tool.
+This YAML (or JSON) file describes the inputs, outputs, and Docker image dependencies for your tool.

 It is recommended that you have the following minimum fields: